 I’m at the beach, enjoying my morning coffee, a lovely breeze, and the 90s music.
-My friends aren’t at home getting ready, so I’m enjoying my time alone.
+My friends are at home getting ready, so I’m enjoying my alone time.
 I scrolled a bit on my phone and wrote in my notebook.

 And then, I spotted the elderly couple next to me.
 They seemed to be enjoying the moment as well, especially their conversation and each other’s company.

 After my friend, Nikki, mentioned her intense people-watching at the airport the other day, we started talking about sonder.